-Once a supplier enters our supply chain, Nielsen uses its best endeavors to ensure supplier compliance with our human rights policies through its Global Procurement organization, which provides appropriate oversight through planning, control, monitoring, measurement, corrective action, auditing, review and reporting.
+Once a supplier enters our supply chain, Nielsen uses its best endeavors to ensure ongoing supplier compliance with our human rights policies through our Global Procurement organization, which provides appropriate oversight through planning, control, monitoring, measurement, corrective action, auditing, review and reporting.
+To date, we are aware of no cases of modern slavery or forced labor that have been found in Nielsen's operations or supply chain.